-The size of countries are drawn according to the number of billionaires, not land area.
+The size of each country is drawn according to the number of billionaires living there, not its land area.

 Mental Map

 - ❖ A mental map is an illustration of a person's perception of an area.
 It is drawn from memory. - Distance, size and proximity are influenced by a person's preferences and familiarity with the area portrayed.